lacework/ops/aws-access-key/README.md

 ### How it works
 Lacework uses [Wavefront](https://www.wavefront.com/) as it's observability/monitoring platform and to simplify this code and make it more consumable, the Python code is run from a [Telegraf Exec Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec).
 You can adjust the output plugin to suite your environment.

-The Python script does the following:
+The Python script does the following in sequential order:

-* Scans all IAM Access Keys for an AWS profile (passed in on the command line)
+* Scans all IAM users for an AWS profile (passed in as an input on the command line)
-* Checks age of IAM Access Keys
+* For each IAM user, checks age of all their IAM Access Keys and labels each key as either "ok", "expiring", or "expired"
-* If key is nearing expiration, it files a Jira and notifies the user through Slack
+* If key is "expiring" or "expired, it files a Jira and notifies the user through Slack
-* If key is expired, disable the key in AWS
+* If key is "expired", then disable the key in AWS
-* Outputs to STDOUT InfluxDB line formatted data for Telegraf
+* Outputs to STDOUT InfluxDB line formatted data for Telegraf to scrape

+_Note_: A key is said to be "expiring" if it is within 15 days of reaching its expiry age.

+Fundementally, if a key is labelled as "expired" or "expiring", then the system checks for 2 things:
+- When was the last time we pinged the key's owner on slack telling them to rotate this access key?
+- Has there already been a jira issue filled for rotating this access key?

 The code is smart enough to file only one Jira but will nag the user on Slack at least once every 24 hours.